ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 ## Getting your head around map data

-The easiest way to think about map data is to first imagine a graph displaying whatever data you want, but where the x and y axes denote longitude and latitude instead of a variable:
+The easiest way to think about map data is to first imagine a graph displaying whatever data you want, but where the x and y axes denote spatial coordinates such as longitude and latitude instead of a variable:

 <center><img src="{{ site.baseurl }}/img/Trout_Europe_Plot.jpeg" alt="Img" style="width: 700px;"/></center>

 Then it's a simple case of adding a background map to your image to place the data points in the real world.
-In this case, the map was pulled from Google maps using the `ggmap` package.
+In this case, the map was pulled from data provided by the `maps` package:

 <center><img src="{{ site.baseurl }}/img/Trout_Europe_Map.jpeg" alt="Img" style="width: 700px;"/></center>